logical shift of signed values

 So signed - unsigned is being treated as signed by verilator and unsigned by another tool.
 Hopefully you'll get the same results this time.

-#3 Updated by Wilson Snyder about 2 years ago
+#3 Updated by Wilson Snyder over 2 years ago

 - Status changed from AskedReporter to Assigned